ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: frequency_counter_measure_frequency()

             Measures the frequency on the specified channel(s) over the specified measurement time.
-All channels in the **channelList** should have the same measurement time.
+All channels in the repeated capabilities should have the same measurement time.